By the end of this section, you should be able to:

 In the early 2000s, the nontraditional family has become somewhat of a tradition in television.
 While many situation comedies focus on single men and women without children, those that do portray families often stray from the classic structure: they include unmarried and divorced parents, adopted children, gay or lesbian couples, and multigenerational households.

 In 2009, ABC emphasized the changes in family dynamics with their choice of title for Modern Family.
-The show follows an extended family that includes a divorced and remarried father with one stepchild and his biological adult children—one of whom is in a traditional two-parent household, and the other who is a gay man in a committed relationship raising an adopted daughter.
+The show follows an extended family—which is a household that includes at least one parent and child as well as other relatives like grandparents, aunts, uncles, and cousins—that consists of a divorced and remarried father with one stepchild and his biological adult children, one of whom is in a traditional two-parent household and the other who is a gay man in a committed relationship raising an adopted daughter.
 Black-ish, which portrays an extended family of African Americans, has at many times dealt with the issue implied by its name: That sometimes what it means to be Black can bring issues of interpretation conflict, especially across generations.
 For example, the children of the central family have shown interest in “blending in” with their White friends, which brings negative reactions from their grandparents.

 Other shows, such as Shameless, interweave family diversity with complex and painful issues such as addiction.
 The series has a large cast of characters representing different groups, and central to the series are the roles of children, rather than parents, as family leaders.
 “The families on shows like this one aren’t as idealistic, but they remain relatable,” states television critic Maureen Ryan.
 “The most successful shows, comedies especially, have families that you can look at and see parts of your family in them” (Respers France 2010).